WUSTL-GIS-Programming-spring-2014/classinfo/Quizzes/Quiz7/README.md

 If you would like an extra challenge, you can try these alternatives (but please submit the quiz first as assigned).
 ###Input
-  * Read the addresses from the provided csv file, addresses.csv.
+  * Read the addresses from the provided csv file, [addresses.csv](https://github.com/WUSTL-GIS-Programming-spring-2014/classinfo/blob/master/Quizzes/Quiz7/addresses.csv).
-  * Read the address from the provided json file, address.json.
+  * Read the address from the provided json file, [addresses.json](https://github.com/WUSTL-GIS-Programming-spring-2014/classinfo/blob/master/Quizzes/Quiz7/addresses.json).

 ###Output
   * Create the feature class you are writing the addresses out to as part of the script.